Tribler/trustchain-superapp/voting/README.md

 # TrustChain Voter
 This submodule of the TrustChain Super App enables a front-end for using the functionality that is provided in the `common/util/Votinghelper` API.
-For documentation on the API itself, please see
+For documentation on the API itself, please see [this page](../common/README.md).

 This module currently contains the following functionality:
 - Retrieve and show list of current proposals including tally